Skip to main content

 On Interviewing

-With Lee Humphreys from Communication, Linda Shi from City and Regional Planning, and Sharon Sassler from Brooks School of Public Policy.
+Lee Humphreys, Communication; Linda Shi, City and Regional Planning; and Sharon Sassler, Brooks School of Public Policy.

 View the presentation here